Fighters bulldoze Sufi mosque in central Tripoli

 It was the second razing of a Sufi site in two days.
 Ultra-conservative Islamists wrecked Sufi shrines with bombs and another bulldozer and set fire to a mosque library in the city of Zlitan in the early hours of Friday, an official said.

-Libya's rulers have struggled to control armed groups who are competing for power in the north African country a year after Gaddafi's fall.
+Libya's rulers have struggled to control a myriad of armed groups who are competing for power in the north African country a year after Gaddafi's fall.

-The president of Libya's newly elected National Congress, Mohamed al-Magariaf, called the prime minister to an emergency meeting on Sunday.

-"What is truly regrettable and suspicious is that some of those who took part in these destruction activities are supposed to be of the security forces and from the revolutionaries," Magariaf told reporters on Saturday night.

-A Reuters reporter saw the bulldozer level the Sha'ab mosque as police surrounded the site and prevented people from approaching and did not stop the demolition.
+A Reuters reporter saw the bulldozer level the Sha'ab mosque as police surrounded the site and prevented people approaching.

 "A large number of armed militias carrying medium and heavy weapons arrived at the al-Sha'ab mosque with the intention to destroy the mosque because of their belief graves are anti-Islamic," said a government official who declined to be named.